1984–85 Football League: Fourth Division maps

-Election/Re-election to the Football League
+Election/re-election to the Football League

-This year Wealdstone, the winners of the Alliance Premier League, could not apply for election because they did not meet Football League requirements.
-2nd placed Nuneaton could not apply either for the same reasons, and neither could 3rd placed Dartford, so 4th placed Bath City won the right to apply for election to the Football League to replace one of the four bottom sides in the 1984–85 Football League Fourth Division.
+This year the top three teams in the 1984–85 Alliance Premier League, Wealdstone, Nuneaton Borough and Dartford, could not apply for election because they did not meet Football League requirements, so fourth-placed Bath City won the right to apply for election to the Football League to replace one of the four bottom sides in the 1984–85 Football League Fourth Division.
 The vote went as follows:

 As a result of this, all four Football League teams were re-elected, and Bath City were denied membership of the Football League.